The right clothing and accessories can literally make you appear taller and leaner. But the wrong style choices will have the exact opposite effect.

 These five techniques will help you maximize your stature, no matter how tall you are.
 Use them wisely!

-If you've got a copy of my Dress Taller guide, you're already familiar with these principles.
+If you've got a copy of my Dress Taller guide, you're already familiar with some of these principles.
 But don't worry: this post will still be helpful.

 If you prefer video format, watch this: